zowe-actions/shared-actions/make-pax/README.md

 #### `pax-compress-options`
 **Optional** - Compress command options for pax
 #### `extra-files`
-**Optional** - Extra artifacts will be generated and will be transferred back
+**Optional** - Extra artifacts will be generated and will be transferred back.
+For multiple items, put them on a single line with comma separation.
 #### `keep-temp-folders`
 **Optional** - Flag to if we want to keep the temporary packaging folder on the remote machine for debugging purpose.
 Default is `FALSE`
 #### `extra-environment-vars`